dr.ir. WS (Walter) de BoefProjectmanager

 He has developed strong leadership skills that facilitate partners tackling in a collaborative manner complex issues.
 His experience and insights make him an interesting partner in development processes for public, private and civil society stakeholders.
-Walter has worked in more than 40 countries in Africa, Asia and Latin America; he is fluent in English, French, Portuguese and Spanish.
+Walter has worked in more than 40 countries in the global south; he is fluent in English, French, Portuguese and Spanish.

 As scientist, he co-developed approaches that include Integrated Seed Sector Development and Community Biodiversity Management, on which he has been publishing several books and scientific papers.
+In his current role he publishes on food systems, sector transformation and gender empowerment.
 He facilitated more than 80 (often international) multi-stakeholder workshops; was leader in design and implementation of 15 international collaborative projects; and was involved in the design and/or evaluation of 30 seed, biodiversity and agricultural development projects.